Stabilization of zigzag order in NiPS$_3$ via positive biquadratic interaction

 The Heisenberg exchange parameters can be obtained by fitting the energies of three linear magnetic configurations relative to the FM reference, yielding $(J_1, J_2, J_3) \approx (-3.2091, -0.2791, 14.5556)$~meV.
 Among these, $J_3$ is found to be the dominant interaction.
 By further including three nonlinear magnetic configurations in the fitting, we obtain an improved set of parameters, $(J_1, J_2, J_3, B) \approx (-3.1309, -0.3182, 14.5817, 6.4868)$ meV.
 Notably, the fitted Heisenberg exchanges remain rather stable, and the biquadratic interaction $B$ is found to be positive.
 Nevertheless, alternative combinations of linear and nonlinear magnetic configurations can lead to different results.
-To ensure robustness, we discard those combinations that yield evidently small $J_3$ values and compute the mean value and standard error from the remaining set, as shown in Fig.~\ref{FIG-FittedCoupling}.
+However, caution is needed because four of the six configurations happen to share identical coefficients for $J_1$ and $J_3$ (see Sec.
+S1 in the supplemental material \cite{SuppMat}).
+To avoid underfitting, the remaining two stripe-AFM and zigzag-AFM configurations---which have distinct prefactors---must be included to uniquely resolve all exchange parameters.

+Figure~\ref{FIG-FittedCoupling} displays the estimated mean values and standard errors of $\{J_1, J_2, J_3, B\}$ obtained from this reduced set.
 Our best estimate lies within the resulting error bars, confirming the reliability of the extracted exchange parameters.
 In addition, the single-ion anisotropy $A_z$ is evaluated from the magnetocrystalline anisotropy energy (MAE), defined as the energy difference $E_{100} - E_{001}$, giving a tiny value of $A_z = 0.16$~meV.